 8. Get drawing

 Are you more about art than writing?
 Let your creativity fly and write directly to those we are supporting.
 The languages and countries in our Write for Rights campaign vary, but your picture says 1000 words and more, in any language.
 Share your pictures with us online with the hashtags #write4rights #w4r17 #Art4Rights so we can see your photo.

 9. Blog all about it

 Have a blog?
 We have great cases for you to share.
-Whether you want to discuss Máxima Acuña defending her land in Peru, call for President Obama to pardon Edward Snowden, help stop the Site C Dam or speak out for the refugees on Nauru – you’ll find stories that matter.
+Whether you want to discuss Hanan Badr el-Din who is defending the rights of the disappeared, call on Honduras to protect Indigenous Lena peoples who are defending their land rights, help stop the Site C Dam in B.C. or speak out for Amnesty International staff and other human rights defenders who are being persecuted in Turkey for defending the rights of others – you’ll find stories that matter.
 By sharing them with your reading audience you are helping to better those lives.